BasiliskFTW/Myrtle/README.md

 ## License

-This project is licensed under the [QuantumFrost] License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments